misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-76">Black-to-gray with differing midpoint hints</Figures>

-In the first case (#ex01), the default linear progression is used, with the middle color (45% black) occurring at the midpoint between the two color stops.
+In the first case (`#ex01`), the default linear progression is used, with the middle color (45% black) occurring at the midpoint between the two color stops.

-In the second case (#ex02), the middle color happens at the 33% point of the gradient line.
+In the second case (`#ex02`), the middle color happens at the 33% point of the gradient line.
 So the first color stop is at the 25% point on the line, the middle color happens at 33%, and the second color stop happens at 75%.

-In the third example (#ex03), the midpoint is at the 67% point of the gradient line;
-thus, the color fades from black at 25% to the middle color at 67%, and then from that middle color at 67% to light gray at 75%.
+In the third example (`#ex03`), the midpoint is at the 67% point of the gradient line; thus, the color fades from black at 25% to the middle color at 67%, and then from that middle color at 67% to light gray at 75%.

-The fourth and fifth examples show what happens when you put a color hint’s dis‐ tance right on top of one of the color stops: you get a “hard stop.”
+The fourth and fifth examples show what happens when you put a color hint’s distance right on top of one of the color stops: you get a “hard stop.”

 The interesting thing about color hinting is that the progression from color stop to color hint to color stop is not just a set of two linear progressions.
 Instead, there is some “curving” to the progression, in order to ease from one side of the color hint to the other.
 This is easiest to see by comparing what would seem to be, but actually are not, two gradients that do the same thing.
 As you can see in Figure 9-77, the result is rather different:

 ```css
 #ex01 {